handlerww/dbaas-docs/migrate-from-aurora-online.md

 vi ~/.ssh/authorized_keys
 ```

-When we finished the changes, we could deploy with TiUP.
+When you finished the changes, deploy with TiUP.

 ```
 cat > topology.yaml<<EOF